Bright Angel

-Bright Angel is a 1990 American drama film directed by Michael Fields, and starring Dermot Mulroney, Lili Taylor, and Sam Shepard.
-The film follows two teenagers, George and the transient Lucy, who travel from their home in Montana to Wyoming in order to help Lucy's brother escape from jail.
-It was adapted from a short story in Richard Ford's collection titled Rock Springs.
+Bright Angel is a 1990 American drama film directed by Michael Fields in his feature debut, and starring Dermot Mulroney, Lili Taylor, and Sam Shepard.
+The film follows George and the transient Lucy, who travel from their home in Montana to Wyoming in order to help Lucy's brother escape from jail.
+The screenplay by Richard Ford is based on the short stories "Great Falls" and "Children" from Ford's 1987 collection Rock Springs.

 Although it received some critical acclaim, the film earned only $158,243 at the domestic box office.

 Plot

-George is a Montana teen whose sanity is deteriorating due to his parents' marital woes.
+George is a Montana boy whose sanity is deteriorating due to his parents' marital woes.
 He links up with Lucy, a runaway headed for Wyoming with a dark background who is trying to get her brother out of jail.
-George tries to help her, but finds himself crossing paths with people even more emotionally disturbed than his mother and father.
+George tries to help her, but finds himself crossing paths with people even more emotionally disturbed than his mother and father, what she thought impossible.